telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 ```

 Note that the Content-Type is now `application/ld+json`, as the payload data carries a context.
-The values of the properties tell you pretty much alreadyh what is going to happen.
-However, let's take a look at the database content after issuing this request:
+Let's see the database content after issuing this request:
 ```bash
 mongo orion
 > db.entities.findOne({"_id.id": "urn:entities:E2"})